Japanese Patterns of Design

 Toraya, Yokan

 This is what Toraya is famous for, Yokan.
-The thickness of this jelly tells you that this is not something you can buy from the convenience store.
+The thickness of this jelly tells you that this is not something you can buy from a convenience store.
 The quality is superb.

 Toraya, Yokan being sliced

-You will know what I’m talking about when you place your folk onto the Yokan.
+You will know what I’m discussing when you place your folks onto the Yokan.
 This is a real deal.

-We’d definitely love to come back again for another fantastic ‘sweet’ time.
+We’d love to come back again for another fantastic ‘sweet’ time.

 Price: 1,080 JPY